Ignakas/Calendar/README.md

-# iOS calendar component writtern in swift
+# iOS calendar component written in swift
 Usage
 ========
 1. Drag the `CalendarKit`folder into your project.
 You will find this folder inside `Calendar`.